sergiyblazhievsky/jrsh/README.md

 - Bin archive: [soon]

 ## How to build
-To build [JRSH](https://github.com/Krasnyanskiy/jrs-command-line-tool), just pen a terminal window and invoke
+To build project, just pen a terminal window and invoke
 ```java
 mvn clean install
 ```